Which of the following statements about partial pressures of gase... | Channels for Pearson+

 1

-Understand the concept of partial pressure: Partial pressure is the pressure exerted by a single type of gas in a mixture of gases.
-It is proportional to its concentration in the mixture.
+Understand the concept of partial pressure: Partial pressure refers to the pressure exerted by a single type of gas in a mixture of gases.
+In the lungs, different gases have different partial pressures.

-Consider the physiological context: In the human body, gases like oxygen (O2) and carbon dioxide (CO2) are exchanged between the blood and tissues, and between the blood and alveoli in the lungs.
+Consider the gas exchange process in the lungs: Oxygen and carbon dioxide are exchanged between the alveoli and the blood.
+This exchange is driven by differences in partial pressures.

-Analyze the partial pressure of carbon dioxide: In tissues, cells produce CO2 as a waste product of metabolism, leading to a higher partial pressure of CO2 in tissues compared to the alveoli, where CO2 is expelled.
+Analyze the partial pressure of oxygen: In the alveoli, the partial pressure of oxygen is higher than in the blood, facilitating the diffusion of oxygen into the blood.

-Analyze the partial pressure of oxygen: Oxygen is delivered to tissues from the blood, resulting in a lower partial pressure of O2 in tissues compared to the alveoli, where O2 is inhaled.
+Analyze the partial pressure of carbon dioxide: The partial pressure of carbon dioxide is higher in the blood than in the alveoli, which drives the diffusion of carbon dioxide from the blood into the alveoli.

-Consider the partial pressures of water vapor and nitrogen: Water vapor is generally higher in the alveoli due to humidification of inhaled air.
-Nitrogen, being inert, has a relatively constant partial pressure and is not significantly higher in tissues than in the atmosphere.
+Evaluate the partial pressure of nitrogen: Nitrogen is relatively inert and its partial pressure is generally similar in both the alveoli and the blood, not higher in the blood.

 Watch next